Last Update November 10, 2014

 People rack their brains trying to find the hallowed niche that is untapped, flowing with traffic and, of course, oozing with money.

-They use amazing tools like Market Samurai (aff) to research their competitors backlinks (yes, you can do that!) and see if there is any way that they can do it better or mimic their success.
+They use amazing tools like Market Samurai (affiliate link) to research their competitors backlinks (yes, you can do that!) and see if there is any way that they can do it better or mimic their success.

 And while these methods do have merit there is something missing.
 Something not quite right about it all.

 So, in this post I want to talk about the most profitable niche in blogging.

 I really hope everyone reads this because it might save you a lot of time, money and heartache over the years.

 How to find the most profitable niche